Image to Image / Node.js Reference

 0px

-• width - Set the width of the content area.
-It should be at least 1 inch.
+• width - Set the horizontal extent of the crop area.
+Defines the width of the region to be converted.
+Minimum value is 1 inch.

 Constraint: